 Your first step in Valheim building is to make a Hammer.
 The Hammer is a tool that lets you build objects in the game world and repair them -- you can't make a building without it!

 If you have the resources to spare, you should upgrade it to Level 3 at your Workbench; this increases the durability and saves you from having to go back and constantly repair it.
-Once you have a Hammer, you are now ready to get started with your building.
+Once you have a Hammer, you're ready to get started with Building.

 Selecting a Site and Planning Out Your Building

 Your next step is to select a site for your building.
 The best way to do that is to ask yourself some questions:

 - What is this Building going to be used for?
 Is this your main base or is it just used for an overnight stay?

 - Is the Building in a dangerous area?
 What kind of monsters do you expect to fight?